 - Music and Electronic Music: sufficient technical and physical skill and artistic aptitude (for a more detailed description, visit the Inholland website). - Sport Studies: sufficient aptitude and suitability for the profession for which the programme prepares students in terms of developing the required practical proficiency in physical activities.
 Students must also pass a medical examination by a physician (for further details, see the regulations and Inholland website). - Midwifery: sufficient aptitude and suitability for practising the profession.
 This concerns the required social and reflective skills and professional intellect with a view to achieving the required level of responsibility.
-See the regulations and separate website of the degree programme. - Teacher training college for primary education: Students wishing to pursue the degree programme and, in particular, undertake practice-based learning in a school must be able to provide a Certificate of Good Conduct (VOG).
-This is a certificate showing that any judicial antecedents an applicant may have will not be an obstacle to performing a specific task or function in society.
-Hogeschool Inholland will initiate this application for new students with the Ministry of Justice and Security (Justis).
+See the regulations and separate website of the degree programme. - Teacher training college for primary education: To attend the teacher training college, you will need to be able to submit a Certificate of Good Conduct (VOG) to the School Board where you will do your internship, in order to pursue your programme and, in particular, to do work placements at a school (practice-based learning).
+The VOG is a certificate showing that any judicial antecedents you may have will not be an obstacle to performing a specific task or function in society.